 - In Neverwinter Nights 2: Mask of the Betrayer, there is a puzzle consisting of two rooms, each with a mixture of fire and ice mephits randomly flying around.
 Your task is to put all fire mephits in one room and all ice mephits in the other one.
 You can carefully time openings of the door between the rooms... or you can use an obelisk to kill them all, and then drag their corpses around.
 You get less XP the brutal way, though.

 - In Final Fantasy VI, the boss Wrexsoul can be rather complicated to defeat; you're supposed to kill your own party until he emerges from hiding, and then commence attacking him.
-Or, you know, you could just cast Vanish and X-Zone on his helpers, that works just as well.
+Or, you know, you could just cast Vanish and X-Zone on his helpers.
+Due to a bug, that works just as well.

 - There's also Number 024.
 He appears soon after you get magic, and you're apparently supposed to use your magic to defeat him, as he changes weaknesses at will.
 The thing is - he lacks the same insane physical defense that everything else in that dungeon possesses, so you can just beat the tar out of him with your weapons until he goes down.

 - There is also it's Palette Swap, Magic master.
 You're only limited in magic, and you're supposed to use your strongest magic.
 Or, you can utilize Umaro early on and pummel him to death.
 Why?He isn't affected by the limitation.
 You still have to cast Reraise or have High HP in order to survive the monster's final attack.